Tortilla Soup Recipe

 - 1/4 teaspoon pepper

 - 1 tablespoon minced fresh cilantro or parsley

 - Shredded cheddar or Monterey Jack cheese

-- 2. Meanwhile, cut tortillas into 1/4-in. strips; fry in hot oil until crisp and brown.
-Drain on paper towels.
+- 1. Place tomatoes, onion and garlic in a blender or food processor; blend until smooth.
+Transfer to a large saucepan.
+Add the chicken broth and seasonings; bring to a boil.
+Reduce heat and simmer for 3 minutes.
+Cut tortillas into 1/4-in. strips; fry in hot oil until crisp and brown.
+Drain.
 Ladle soup into bowls; top with tortilla strips, sour cream and cheese.
-Yield: 4 servings.
+Yield: about 4 servings (5 cups).

 1-1/4 cups: 269 calories, 16g fat (2g saturated fat), 1mg cholesterol, 1018mg sodium, 27g carbohydrate (5g sugars, 4g fiber), 7g protein.

 "Great soup to serve on a cold day!
 I did up the spices a tad.
 And because this was going to be the entire meal, I also added a can of corn and a can of black beans for substance.
 I did not fry the corn tortillas strips, instead of lightly spritzed them with olive oil and baked them in the oven until lightly browned and crunchy."

 "This is the best tortilla soup recipe I've made.
 Most tortilla soups are heavy and too filling as first course.
 This one is not; rather it is light, healthy, and full of flavor.
 The coriander adds a distinct but not overbearing taste.
 I did increase the amount of cumin to 1 tsp., and added a can of black beans and some corn.
 Served with a dab of light sour cream and a liberal sprinkling of shredded cheese, this is a wonderful first dish, especially when followed with a Mexican entree (ours was fajitas).
 This is definitely a keeper."